 Unlike the last two times we played together at Green Bean, this show featured a full band, with Eryk Myskow on bass and Caleb Farrugia holding it down behind the drums.
 I stuck to playing what I guess you would call “lead digital piano”.
-Local songstress Erin Britton was kind enough to let me use her keyboard, since for all the things with keys I have around here, a portable digital piano isn’t one of them, and taking the upright with me to a gig isn’t exactly practical.
+Local singer/songwriter Erin Britton was kind enough to let me use her keyboard, since for all the things with keys I have around here, a portable digital piano isn’t one of them, and taking the upright with me to a gig isn’t exactly practical.

 Somehow it came out in print that this was a “Johnny West and Friends” show.
-Which is just bizarre.
-It clearly said “Travis Reitsma & Johnny West” on all of the posters and the Facebook event page, with his name above mine and in a larger font.
-Also, you’d think anyone who follows my music even a little bit would know i’m not going to be playing my own material live at this point in a venue that isn’t equipped with a real acoustic piano.
+Which is bizarre.
+It clearly said “Travis Reitsma & Johnny West” on all the posters and the Facebook event page, with his name above mine and in a larger font.
+Also, you’d think anyone who follows my music even a little bit would know I’m not going to be playing my own material live at this point in a venue that isn’t equipped with a real acoustic piano.

 Or I’ll play a show in someone’s closet.
 Hey, you’d be surprised how roomy some closets are.
 You can even fit a piano in some of ’em.